HealingNovember 17, 2024 · 6 min read

 Social Support Strategies for Gaslighting Recovery

 Healing from gaslighting is not a solo project.
-That's not a platitude — it's structural.
+That's not a platitude.
+It's structural.
 Gaslighting is, at its core, an attack on your ability to trust your own perception.
 The antidote requires external reality checks: other people who can confirm, gently and consistently, that what you experienced was real.

 But finding and using support after gaslighting isn't always straightforward.
 The dynamic itself often leaves your social network damaged, your trust eroded, and your ability to be vulnerable compromised.
 This guide is about building the support infrastructure that recovery actually requires.